vdobrovolskii/wl-coref/README.md

 ## Word-Level Coreference Resolution

 This is a repository with the code to reproduce the experiments described in the paper of the same name, which was accepted to EMNLP 2021.
+The anonymous preprint is available [here](https://www.dropbox.com/s/ge4mtuekjimrp01/Word-Level%20Coreference%20Resolution.pdf?dl=0).
+The final version will be made available by 10.09.2021.

 ### Table of contents
 1. [Preparation](#preparation)